 If laser surgery or drugs don’t relieve your eye pressure, you may need a more traditional operation.
 You might have to go into the hospital or surgery center, and you’ll probably need a few weeks to heal and recover.

 These procedures include:

 Trabeculectomy: The surgeon will make a small cut in the white part of your eye to take out some of the mesh of tissue inside.
 This helps the extra fluid drain out.
 You may need to take some medicine along with this surgery so scar tissue doesn’t form.
-The procedure can be done in your doctor’s office or an outpatient clinic.
+The procedure “is performed as outpatient surgery.